RedisLabs/redislabs-docs/content/rs/concepts/intercluster-replication.md

 Active-Active databases replicate data between multiple Redis Enterprise Software clusters.
-Common uses for Active-Active databases include disaster recovery, geographically redundant applications, and keeping data closers to your user's locations.
+Common uses for Active-Active databases include disaster recovery, geographically redundant applications, and keeping data closer to your user's locations.
 MMR is always multi-directional amongst the clusters configured in the Active-Active database.
 For unidirectional replication, please see the Replica Of capabilities in Redis Enterprise Software.